KexinFeng/m5_blog/transfer.md

 model.setBlock(blocks);
 ```

 **Trainer configuration.** The configuration of trainer mainly contains the settings of loss function (`SoftmaxCrossEntropy` in this case), the evaluation metric (`Accuracy` in this case), training listener which is used to fetch the training monitoring data, and so on.
-In this step, we also configure the optimizer where we can asign different learning rates for different layer.
+In our task, they are specified as shown below.
 ```java
 private static DefaultTrainingConfig setupTrainingConfig(Block baseBlock) {
     String outputDir = "build/fruits";